 The Common Areas are for the use and

-Due to the wooded nature of most of the common areas and their use
+Due to the wooded nature of the common areas and their recreational

 located on common grounds are for the

 of the Property Owners and

 their Guests.
 No Common Areas shall be used as a permanent driveway or

 parking area, and no obstruction or structure of any nature shall be